-ANALYSIS AND CALCULATIONS
+ANALYSIS AND CALCULATION

-- Statics and structural strength calculations
+- Statics and strength calculations

 - Marine operations